Request Assessment

 Customer Acquisition Cost-Formula

 Cost per lead refers to the amount spent on acquiring a lead.
 This cost is factored heavily into CAC.
-The most common use case for cost per lead can be found in paid advertising where there is a direct correlation between the amount of money you are spending in something like Google Ads, and the number of leads you are generating from that spend.
+The most common use case for cost per lead can be found in paid advertising where there is a direct correlation between the amount of money you are spending on something like Google Ads and the number of leads you are generating from that spend.

-Key Performance Indicators are used to track progress towards marketing goals.
+Key Performance Indicators are used to track progress toward marketing goals.
 By setting the right KPIs for your business, you can continuously evaluate performance and make adjustments to optimize your marketing strategy.

 Leading performance indicators (LPIs) and tactical performance indicators (TPIs) can help you understand which specific efforts are propelling you toward your goals.